aldadic/cleantex-extension/README.md

 This extension contributes the following settings:

 * `cleantex.command`: The LaTeX command to remove from the file or selection of text.
 Default is `revision`.
+* `cleantex.mode`: If set to `unwrap` (default) the command is removed but its content is kept.
+If set to `remove` the command and its content are removed.
 * `cleantex.makeBackup`: Whether to create a backup before cleaning a file (named `<filename>.old.<extension>`).
 Default is `false`.

 ## Credits